Jessica Abel

-Jessica Abel (born 1969) is an American comic book writer and artist, known as the creator of such works as Life Sucks, Drawing Words & Writing Pictures, Soundtrack, La Perdida, Mirror, Window, Radio: An Illustrated Guide (with collaborator Ira Glass), and the omnibus series Artbabe.
+Jessica Abel (born 1969) is an American cartoonist, author and educator.
+Her works include Artbabe, La Perdida, Radio: An Illustrated Guide (with collaborator Ira Glass), Drawing Words and Writing Pictures, and Out On The Wire.
+She chaired the illustration department at the Pennsylvania Academy of the Fine Arts for several years and also works as a coach for creative professionals.

 Early life

 Abel was born in 1969 in Chicago, Illinois, and raised in the Chicago metropolitan area.
 She graduated from Evanston Township High School.
 She attended Carleton College for in 1987–88, and then transferred to the University of Chicago, where she published her first comics work in 1988, in the student anthology Breakdown.
 She also held administrative positions including Assistant to the Associate Dean and graduate and undergraduate chairs at SAIC.
 She graduated with a BA degree.